JacopoPan/RaspBuzzTutorial/README.md

 1. install Digi's [XCTU](https://www.digi.com/products/embedded-systems/digi-xbee/digi-xbee-tools/xctu#productsupport-utilities) (tested with XCTU 6.4.3 on OS X Mojave and Ubuntu 16.04)
 2. connect your XBee SX 868 to the machine running XCTU through USB (using, for example, the interface board included in the development kit, part: [XK8X-DMS-0](https://www.digikey.com/product-detail/en/digi-international/XK8X-DMS-0/602-2117-ND/))
-3. click the second icon from the top left of XCTU's interface, "Discover radio modules connected to your machine"
+3. click on the second icon from the top left of XCTU's interface, "Discover radio modules connected to your machine"
-4. select the appropriate ports (e.g., usbserial-XXXX) and "Next >"
+4. select all the appropriate ports (e.g., usbserial-XXXX) and "Next >"
 5. **if the SX 868 is brand new**, leave the default "Set port parameters"; **if the SX 868 was previously configured with this profile**, set port parameters to `Baud rate: 230400; Data bits: 8; Parity: None; Stop Bits: 1; Flow control: None`
-6. click "Finish"
+6. click on "Finish"
-7. once found, tick the device(s) and click "Add selected devices"
+7. once found, tick the device(s) and click on "Add selected devices"
 8. select the devices (one by one) on the left panel of XCTU
 9. on the right panel, locate the small arrow besides the "Profile" icon
 10. click it and select "Apply configuration profile"
-11. navigate to file `profile_A007_sseac.xpro`, click "Open"
+11. navigate to file `profile_A007_sseac.xpro`, click on "Open"
 12. the profile will be loaded to the SX 868

 A similar profile for the XBee PRO is also available in this [repository](http://git.mistlab.ca/bramtoula/spiri-resources.git)